 In the House Committee on Agriculture hearing, Representative Hineman and representatives of KDWPT, the Kanza Rail-Trails Conservancy, and The Nature Conservancy in Kansas testified as proponents of the bill.
 Representatives of the City of Council Grove, Council Grove/Morris County Chamber of Commerce and Tourism, Flint Hills Tourism Coalition, and Ottawa Area Chamber of Commerce provided written-only testimony in favor of the bill.
 Opponent testimony was provided by representatives of the Kansas Farm Bureau, Kansas Livestock Association, and four private citizens who own land near or adjacent to the proposed Flint Hills Trail State Park.
 Written-only opponent testimony was submitted by two additional private citizens.

-The House Committee amended the bill to establish the Council, remove the authority of the chairperson to appoint residents of an incorporated city, and allow those appointments to be made by the governing body of the respective county seat; require the Council to report quarterly to the KDWPT; and create an exception for CAFO setback requirements for swine facilities that could be expanded or built near the Prairie Spirit Rail Trail State Park in Franklin, Anderson, and Allen counties and the proposed Flint Hills Trail State Park.
+The House Committee amended the bill to establish the Council; remove the authority of the chairperson to appoint residents of an incorporated city and allow those appointments to be made by the governing body of the respective county seat; require the Council to report quarterly to the KDWPT; and create an exception for CAFO setback requirements for swine facilities that could be expanded or built near the Prairie Spirit Rail Trail State Park in Franklin, Anderson, and Allen counties and the proposed Flint Hills Trail State Park.
+[Note: The Conference Committee retained these amendments.]

 The House Committee of the Whole amended the bill to clarify that KDWPT is to carry out the requirements outlined in state law regarding the duties of the responsible party at all times after a transfer of a deed for land or water recreational areas created by the bill, pursuant to federal law on railroad rights-of-way.
-In addition, the Council membership was amended to add one legislator from the Senate, designate a first chairperson and vice-chairperson, allow for the resident members to select designees, and exclude the vice-chairperson from the term limits set by the bill.
+In addition, the Council membership was amended to add one legislator from the Senate, designate a first chairperson and vice-chairperson, allow for the resident members to select designees, and exclude the vicechairperson from the term limits set by the bill.
+[Note: The Conference Committee retained these amendments with the exception of the one dealing with allowing resident members to select a designee.]